Choijh03/Firebase_Create_Save_User_Info/README.md

 -------------------------------------------------------------------------------------

-When Sign-Up, user information collected and saved in FireBase Data store.
+When Sign-Up, user information created and saved in FireBase Data store.

 -------------------------------------------------------------------------------------